kartikgiri92/Beginner-Python-Projects/Rock_Paper_Scissors/README.md

 PyQt5 is used for GUI.

 To run the program just download the script main.py and run it in any python interpreter.
 Note - You need to have PyQt5 installed in your system.
+To install pyqt5 type the following command in your terminal or cmd- pip install pyqt5